district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 in.setVersion(streamVersion);
 ```

-In summary, there are three policies for handling QDataStream versions:
+In summary, there are three policies for handling `QDataStream`{.cpp} versions:

 #. hard-coding the version number,
 #. explicitly writing and reading the version number, and
 #. using different hard-coded version numbers depending on the application's version.

-Any of these policies can be used to ensure that data written by an old version of
+Any of these policies can be used to ensure that data written by an old version
-an application can be read by a new version, even if the new version links against a more recent version of Qt.
+of an application can be read by a new version, even if the new version links
-Once we have chosen a policy for handling QDataStream versions, reading and writing binary data using Qt is
+against a more recent version of Qt.
+Once we have chosen a policy for handling
+`QDataStream`{.cpp} versions, reading and writing binary data using Qt is both simple
-both simple and reliable.
+and reliable.

 ```cpp
 bool copyFile(const QString &source, const QString &dest)